ndurner/ndurner.github.io/_posts/2024-04-21-stream-recording.md

 6. In addition, the Stride value needs to be recomputed.
 In most cases, the color depth is 32 bits.
 Formula: ((Horizontal Resolution * Color Depth + 7) / 8).
 For a 1920x1080 resolution with a color depth of 32 bits, you would calculate the Stride value as ((1920 * 32 + 7) / 8) = 7680.
 7. Change the ActiveSize.cx and ActiveSize.cy values to the same resolution.
 8. Reboot the machine for the changes to take effect.

+[Update 2024-09-25] \
+clarified in the text that the Browser source is being used